Tristan-Eye9/PG-takehome/README.md

 - create a self-hosted C# .Net 8+  Java or React solution

+    ### Notes about tech choice

+    - I chose to use a React/Node tech stack given my previous experience with react and interest in building a simple front-end component.
+    - I also already had a node environment set up locally on my machine, which made configuring the project simpler.

 - consume the api and expose a new api that:

 - takes the symbol as a string parameter